ddimaria/wmcp/wmcp-361/README.md

 ### Equity Financing

 Private company founders may chooose to diversify their portfolio or raise capital for growth by going public.
 Public companies separate investors/owners from management.
 Consortiums of private investors are called **venture capitalists**.
 In order to go public, private companies work with banks to sell shares of stock with an IPO in the **primary market** (institutional investors).
-Individual investors may be initial shares in a **secondary market exchange** (e.g. NYSE), which often increases the price of the stock.
-In the secondary market, IPO typically underperform other stocks.
+Individual investors may acquire initial shares in a **secondary market exchange** (e.g. NYSE), which often increases the price of the stock.
+In the secondary market, IPOs typically underperform other stocks.
 The big winners are the institutional investors.
 Companies with a higher operating risk typically have less debt and more equity financing.

 Stock ownership limits an investor's liability to just their investment amount.